NU5086 Complementary Therapies in Healthcare

 See Requirements for full details.

 Brookfield Health Sciences Complex, University College Cork.
-Exact Room To Be Confirmed.
+Details of dates and times under 'Teaching Mode Information'.

 Module Objective: To enable students to develop a critical understanding and knowledge of complementary therapies.
 To introduce students to the fundamentals of a range of complementary therapies and to examine the current debates and evidence surrounding complementary therapies.